 The sympathetic trunk and ascending cervical branch of the inferior thyroid artery lie posterior to the common carotid artery.
 Deep to these structures are the longus colli, longus capitis and scalenus anterior muscles, which are attached to the transverse processes of C4-6.
 Below C6, the artery is located between the scalenus anterior and longus colli muscles and anterior to the sympathetic trunk, vertebral vessels, inferior thyroid artery and subclavian artery.

-At the level of the superior border of the laryngeal thyroid cartilage, the artery divides into two terminal branches referred to as:
+At the level of the superior border of the laryngeal thyroid cartilage, the artery divides into two terminal branches, which are described below.

-Near its bifurcation, the common carotid artery forms two specialised structures referred to as the:
+Near its bifurcation, the common carotid artery forms two specialised structures, which are described below.